strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 <h3>Setting Environment Variables</h3>

 `$env` allows you to manage Jupyter Notebook environment variables without having to restart the kernel.
 If you type `%env` without an argument, you will get a JSON list of all environment variables.
+You can set environment variables with `%env var=val`, where __val__ is the value you want to set the variable to.

 <h3>Timing</h3>